 ✔️ The “Calima” Protocol: A Local Necessity

 The Calima is a weather event where dust from the Sahara covers Málaga in orange dust.
 This situation requires an emergency cleaning plan.
-When a Calima occurs, regular cleaning methods won’t work.
+When a Calima occurs, regular cleaning methods won’t work, and deep cleaning after Calima becomes essential.

 ✔️ Legal and Health Regulations in Andalusia